A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Introduction

-Let $\ol{\M}_n^G(C,X,d)$ denote the stack of Mundet semistable $n$-marked gauged maps.
-Taking $X$ and $G$ to be points, and $d$ to be trivial, one obtains the {\em Fulton-MacPherson space} associated to $C$, that is, the moduli space
+We introduce the following notation.
+Let $\ol{\MM}_n^G(C,X,d)$ denote the stack of $n$-marked gauged maps and $\ol{\M}_n^G(C,X,\LL,d)$ (or $\ol{\M}_n^G(C,X,d)$ for short if the polarization is understood) the substack consisting of Mundet semistable gauged maps for the polarization $\LL$.
+Taking $X$ and $G$ to be points, and $d$ to be trivial, one obtains the moduli stacks